hunkim98/blog/_projects/cryptogalaxy.md

 ---
-title: "Cryptogalaxy: Visualizing cypto markets"
+title: 'Cryptogalaxy: Visualizing cypto markets'
-excerpt: "CryptoGalaxy is an attempt that visualizes the crypto market.
+excerpt: 'CryptoGalaxy is an attempt that visualizes the crypto market.
 It borrows its concept from the ‘space’ and connects galaxy components with several crypto market indicators.
-The main purpose of the project was to aid viewers understand the crypto market with visual components."
+The main purpose of the project was to aid viewers understand the crypto market with visual components.'
-startDate: "2022-09-01"
+startDate: '2022-09-01'
-date: "2022-12-11"
+date: '2022-12-11'
 author:
   name: Kim Dong Hun
-keyword: "crypto"
+keyword: 'crypto'
-categories: ["data-visualization"]
+categories: ['data-visualization']
-coverImg: "/assets/project/cryptogalaxy/logo.png"
+coverImg: '/assets/project/cryptogalaxy/logo.png'
 WIP: false
 ---

 [Visit Website →](https://hunkim98.github.io/cryptogalaxy/)

 ![CryptoGalaxy Logo](/assets/project/cryptogalaxy/logo.png)